 If you are looking for how to create an order form in Excel, then you are in the right place.
 For international or any domestic business we need to make an ...

-If you are looking for the solution of Excel double click AutoFill not working, then you are in the right place.
+If you are looking for the solution to Excel double click AutoFill not working, then you are in the right place.
 One of the very basic features of Excel is ...

-If you are looking for how to paste an Excel table into Word fit to a page, then you are in the right place.
-Using Excel and Word simultaneously is a common ...
+If you are looking for how to paste an Excel table into Word to fit onto a page, then you are in the right place.
+Using Excel and Word simultaneously is a ...

 If you are looking for how to open an embedded file in Excel, then you are in the right place.
 We need to use an embedded file for different purposes while ...